-Economic solutions were developed that would revitalize the degraded park.
-The park was arranged and designed to maximize parking and promote ease-of-maneuverability of vehicles with and without boat trailers, all while minimizing the impacts to the surrounding environmentally sensitive wetlands and Minnesota River.
-The parking lot was mostly sloped away from the river to reduce water pollution by directing stormwater into a small pond that prevents sediments from leaving the site.
+Economic solutions were developed to revitalize the degraded park.
+The park was arranged and designed to maximize parking and promote ease-of-maneuverability of vehicles with and without boat trailers, all while minimizing impacts to the surrounding environmentally sensitive wetlands and river.
+The parking lot was sloped away from the river to reduce water pollution by directing stormwater into a small pond that prevents sediments from leaving the site.

-Today, the park has an accessible boat ramp, a space for community gathering, a paved surface with ample parking for vehicles and boat trailers, a place to drain and clean your boat to prevent the spread of aquatic invasive species, and a stormwater treatment system.
-The park was transformed from a dark and muddy backwater to a clean and dry feature for the City of New Ulm to be proud of.
+Today, the park has an accessible boat ramp, space for community gathering, paved surface with ample parking for vehicles and boat trailers, a place to drain and clean your boat to prevent the spread of aquatic invasive species, and a stormwater treatment system.
+The park was transformed from a dark and muddy backwater to a clean and dry feature.